 Getting around in Northern Ireland is simple as you can cross the entire region by car in about two hours either north to south, or east to west.
 Visiting our famous beauty spots on the North Coast, Fermanagh, Donegal or Dublin is easy with a good road infrastructure and minimal congestion while travelling.

 Belfast is an incredibly compact city so getting around is easy on foot, by bike, public transport or by taxi.
 Working a desk job for eight hours a day can drastically affect your exercise schedule, but for those who live close to their office, opting to walk or bike to and from work can be an excellent way to stay fit.
 Not only does walking or cycling to work keep your body in better shape but the effects it has on your productivity and stress levels are undeniably beneficial to your overall well-being.
+Here are some of the best mountain bikes and hybrid bikes, if you consider purchasing

 To access information on using alternatives to a car for everyday journeys see the Sustrans Website